Iamhero337/learn-C/README.md

 # Starting-with-C
-Basics to pro in C
+Basics to pro in C, by doing all the problems in the promlem.md you grasp the all the basic of C coding .